RESET MASTER [TO binary_log_file_index_number]

 TO clause can prove useful when you first set

-up the master and the slave, so that you can verify the setup as
+up a source and replica, so that you can verify the setup as

-Start the master and slave, and start replication (see Section 19.1.2, “Setting Up Binary Log File Position Based Replication”).
+Start the source and replica, and start replication (see Section 17.1.2, “Setting Up Binary Log File Position Based Replication”).

-Execute a few test queries on the master.
+Execute a few test queries on the source.

-Check that the queries were replicated to the slave.
+Check that the queries were replicated to the replica.

-After verifying the setup, resetting the master and slave and ensuring that no unwanted data or binary log files generated by testing remain on the master or slave, you can start the slave and begin replicating.
+After verifying the setup, resetting the source and replica and ensuring that no unwanted data or binary log files generated by testing remain on the source or replica, you can start the replica and begin replicating.